-On May 30, 2025, GA AAMP established a new lead monitoring site in Fulton County, called Empire Blvd, with site code 13-121-0057.
+A new lead monitoring site is in the process of being established in Fulton County, called Empire Blvd with site code 13-121-0057, and should be completed this year.

 GA EPD is currently evaluating the siting location of the SO_2 monitor at the Augusta site (13-245-0091) and nearby area.
 Modeling is being conducted by the Planning and Support Program to determine the best location for the monitor.
 Additionally, two SO_2 sensors have been deployed in the Augusta area in October 2024 to compare with the modeling results when complete.